aplteam/MarkAPL/MarkAPL.md

 Though the <a> tag surrounding any <h1> etc. tag is useful it also poses a problem: assigning `page-break: avoid` to any <hn> tag in the CSS might not prevent an unwanted break because it will then break after the <a> tag which is not any better from a user's point of view.

 For that reason headers and their associated <a> tags are surrounded by `<div class="h_tag"`.
 That way the `page-break: avoid` can be assigned to the <div> which will prevent the unwanted page break.
 If you don't want that <div> for some reason you can achieve that by assigning 0 to the [div_h_tag](#) parameter.

-However, there are situations when you might not want this div.
-By setting `div_h_tag` --- which defaults to 1 --- to 0 you can prevent this from happening.

 The names of the bookmarks are constructed automatically according to this set of rules: